-6.22 The Council has an Audit Committee which is fully compliant with the guidance provided in CIPFA's Audit Committees - Practical Guidance for Local Authorities 2013 edition.
+- 6.25 The Council has a Governance & Ethics Committee which is fully compliant with the guidance provided in CIPFA's Audit Committees Practical Guidance for Local Authorities 2018 edition. - 6.26 The Council has approved the merger of the Audit and Standards Committees into a new Governance and Ethics Committee from May 2019.